Laboratory Services and Field Operations

 NAREL also operates RadNet.
 The system consists of sampling stations across the U.S. that regularly monitor for airborne radiation, providing near-real-time data.
 Filters from the air monitors are collected and sent to NAREL for screening and further analysis as necessary.
-Other stations collect samples of drinking water, precipitation (as it occurs) and milk that are sent to NAREL for analysis.
+Other stations collect samples of drinking water and precipitation (as it occurs) that are sent to NAREL for analysis.

 While RadNet's historical data has been used established normal background radiation levels, it can also track airborne radioactivity from an incident that spreads radioactivity across a wide area.
 If necessary, the RadNet sampling frequency can be increased to meet the needs of any radiological emergency response.
 The RadNet system also contains 40 portable monitors that can be deployed anywhere in the United States as needed.

 Since Chernobyl, EPA has participated in the World Health Organization's efforts to develop a global environmental monitoring program.

 You can learn more at the National Analytical Radiation Environmental Laboratory website.

 National Analytical Radiation Environmental Laboratory